AML Investigations and Case Management: How to Effectively Spot and Report Money Laundering

 - Transactions that differ from a customer’s usual behavior.

-- Unusual behavior from customers.
+- Suspicious activity reports from unusual behavior from customers.

 - Unusual patterns spotted by transaction monitoring systems.

-- Alerts triggered by specialized AML software.
+- Alerts triggered by specialized AML compliance software.

 - Reports of suspicious activities from various sources.